DekaCube/AI_SDLC_Final/README.md

 - pymupdf (for PDF document processing)
 - faiss-cpu (for vector storage and similarity search)

-I want to create a document retrieval and summarization system that integrates with NVIDIA AI endpoints.
+I want to create a document retrieval and summarizatiosystem that integrates with NVIDIA AI endpoints.
 ```

 ### Code Block 2